-Providence in 3 Days for Seniors - RISD Museum (accessible galleries and benches)
+Providence in 3 Days - RISD Museum (accessible galleries and benches)

 A relaxed, senior-friendly 3-day itinerary in Providence (September, Autumn).
 Focuses on step-free access, short transfers, frequent rests, calm dining, and gentle cultural and outdoor experiences suited to older visitors.